mjbhobe/dl-pytorch/Tutorial.md

 Epoch ( 99/100): (455/455) -> loss: 0.0512 - acc: 0.9871
 Epoch (100/100): (455/455) -> loss: 0.0506 - acc: 0.9871
 ```
 The output should be fairly easy to comprehend, especially if you have used Keras before.
-Each line shows the epoch wise progress of training followed by record count and then the metrics you specified (here `loss` and `acc`) - `loss` will be tracked even if you don't specify any metrics.
+Each line shows the epoch wise progress of training loop - this is followed by by record count and then the metrics you specified (here `loss` and `acc`) - `loss` will be tracked even if you don't specify any metrics.

 #### Cross-training with validation data
 It is always a good practice to cross-train your model on a `training` dataset and an `evaluation` dataset.
 You can easily accomplish this with the Pytorch Toolkit as shown below.
 Just modify the `fit(...)` call as follows: